simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 ## Creating a table to show the referrals

-Chartbrew can also show data in table views and this is useful for things like referrals, UTM sources, browsers, and more.
+Chartbrew can also show data in table views, and this is useful for things like referrals, UTM sources, browsers, and more.
 You'll see more examples as we progress through the tutorial.

 For starters, let's focus on getting the referrers.
 Create a new chart like we did previously and name this one **Referrals** and then a dataset with the same name.
 You should have something like this: